fission-codes/auth-lobby/README.md

 * `redirectTo`, the url the user will redirected to

 After that, you need at least one of these resources:
 * `app`, ask if the user wants to grant access to a specific Fission app (you may pass this param multiple times).
-You can also ask the user for access to all their apps (not their data), this will show a warning to the user.
+You can also ask the user for access to all their apps (not their data), by setting it to `*`, this will show a warning to the user.
 * `appFolder`, ask if the user wants to grant access to the private application folder.
 * `privatePath`, request access to a private path (you may pass this param multiple times).
 * `publicPath`, request access to a public path (you may pass this param multiple times).